Are you training employees or teaching them to learn?

-This shift elevates an organization from being a company that learns, to a company that teaches.
+This shift from more traditional, formal training elevates an organization from being a company that teaches, to a company that learns.

-“Winning companies—those that consistently outperform competitors and reward shareholders—[have] moved beyond learning organizations to become teaching organizations…because teaching organizations are more agile, come up with better strategies, and are able to implement them more effectively.” – Noel Tichy (via Harvard Business Review)
+“Winning companies” wrote Noel Tichy in the Harvard Business Review, “[have] moved beyond learning organizations to become teaching organizations…because teaching organizations are more agile, come up with better strategies, and are able to implement them more effectively.”

-There are many benefits to taking on this new approach – for leaders, employees, and for the organization as a whole.
-Here are 4 reasons why shifting from strictly HR-led learning to adding leader-led learning to your organization will leave a lasting impression:
+Here are the 4 reasons why shifting from strictly HR-led learning to adding leader-led learning to your organization will leave a lasting impression:

 1) Leader accountability.
 Leaders are held accountable for discovering and developing the professional skills of their team.
-They guide their sessions and take ownership of the content that’s covered, holding them more accountable for the performance results of their department.
+They guide learning sessions and take ownership of the content that's covered, making them more accountable for the performance results of their department.

 2) Employee engagement.
 Leader-led learning gives employees the opportunity to work with, not under their managers.
 It allows them to be part of the company's success, and a great way to build trust, keep the conversation going, and sharpen the skills of the leaders of tomorrow.